 There is a multitude of articles that discuss the advantages of fostering an environment that creates a positive culture.
 Usually, it is about creating systems, reducing overheads and other inane things that do not discuss the work-life experience of the most important entity in a workplace- the employee.
 Google is one of those rare companies that has been able to create a difference by creating a culture of innovation.

 Probably the biggest takeaway from Google’s culture of innovation is that if you don’t care for your people, you might as well forget about creating sustained success.
 There are limitations to the kind of impact perks like money and bonuses can inspire.
-Creating a positive workspace that inspires people to do more is not something that can be done over a single day, it takes a lot of work.
+Employee engagement is key.
+Regularly collect employee feedback with the help of the best employee engagement software there is.
+Only when you know your employees’ opinions can you work towards structuring a great workplace. creating a positive workspace that inspires people to do more is not something that can be done over a single day, it takes a lot of work.

 Leave us your email.